 The Office of External Relations publishes weekly a faculty/staff bulletin called Carey Currents.
-The bulletin, which contains items concerning the university family such as birth or death announcements, professional achievements, scheduled activities, and other related announcements, is available on SaderNet.
+The bulletin, which contains items concerning the university family such as birth or death announcements, professional achievements, scheduled activities, and other related announcements, is sent by e-mail to all faculty and staff.
 Items to be published in the bulletin should be submitted to the Office of External Relations.